Rachel Humphries, Centre Director

 Heather Clyne, Administrator

-A recent graduate in Scottish Gaelic from Sabhal Mòr Ostaig on Isle of Skye, Heather has a passion for Gaelic placenames and poetry.
+A graduate in Scottish Gaelic from Sabhal Mòr Ostaig on Isle of Skye, Heather has a passion for Gaelic placenames and poetry.
 When not answering the emails and clearing the snow off the car park at Moniack Mhor, she is tending her ever increasing flock of hens, each named after a Scottish fiddle player.

 Eilidh Smith, Youth Programme Coordinator